 Direct from the Composer will usually be the cheapest route ($19.99 plus shipping) for a physical CD, and it pays the composer 100% of the profits.
 Payment is made through PayPal.
 Be sure that your mailing address is accurate in your PayPal account.

-Apple iTunes has the music for immediate download ($9.99), but first they will try to sell you their subscription service.
-You will then have to click around to buy the actual MP3, and then you have a recording that is only MP3 quality.
+Apple iTunes supposedly has the music for immediate download ($9.99), but good luck finding it.
+Everything at Apple Music is geared toward selling you their subscription service.
+If you do find it, you will then have a recording that is only MP3 quality.
 (Generally speaking, Bandcamp is a much better option, and it is cheaper, too.)

-Bandcamp also has the music for immediate download ($9.00), but the quality is the same as the CD.
-In fact, it may even better, as it was recently remastered.
+Bandcamp has the music for immediate download ($9.00), but the quality is the same as the CD.
 Bear in mind that this download is best handled on a desktop, as the files will be zipped.

 In Memoriam – Dr. Charles Quinn (1958 - 2012)